CosmWasm/sylvia-book/src/setting-up-env.md

 You should see that everything in the repository gets compiled and all tests pass.

-`Sylvia` framework contains some examples of contracts.
+^Sylvia framework contains some examples of contracts.
 To find them go to `examples/contracts` directory.
 These contracts are maintained by CosmWasm creators, so contracts in there should follow good practices.